Kaneida/wp-car-advplg/README.md

 Underneath the chart there is an area/button for unallocated bookings and another for requested bookings which come via front end of website customer booking system.

+Staff need to be able to edit bookings from chart